-Risk-based thinking (see Clause A.4) is essential for achieving an effective quality management system.
+Risk-based thinking is essential for achieving an effective quality management system.
 The concept of risk-based thinking has been implicit in previous editions of this International Standard including, for example, carrying out preventive action to eliminate potential nonconformities, analysing any nonconformities that do occur, and taking action to prevent recurrence that is appropriate for the effects of the nonconformity.